BIOGRAPHY

 Jessica Hargwood is an American female artist known for developing her own special technique that allows her to sculpt acrylic paint and manipulate it in nontraditional ways.

-Her art is highly influenced by her biracial identity and femininity, which she addresses in her work through the selection of vibrant colors and working with paint as a sculptural medium.
+Her art is highly influenced by themes of identity and femininity, which she addresses in her work through the selection of vibrant colors and working with paint as a sculptural medium.

 Her work has been exhibited in galleries and shows in Chelsea, New York and New Jersey, making their way into private collections.